How Donorbox Form Fields Are Mapped to Your Salesforce Account

 • Start Date

 Note: The above fields are the ones that are visible to you on your campaign details page on Salesforce.
-In the backdrop, we also use other standard Salesforce fields like ID.
+In the background, our integration also uses other standard Salesforce fields like ID.

 These fields are essential for maintaining the identity and synchronization between Salesforce and Donorbox.
 When the campaign is pushed to Salesforce, the above fields are populated based on the values that are present in your Donorbox campaign.